Nuku/Flexible-Survival/WRITING GUIDE.md

 ### Random chance
 * `if a random chance of 1 in 3 succeeds` | a 33% chance of occurring.
-* `if Cunt Count of player > 0 and a random chance of 1 in 2 succeeds` | if the player has a cunt, 50% chance of this scene playing out.
+* `if Cunt Count of Player > 0 and a random chance of 1 in 2 succeeds` | if the player has a cunt, 50% chance of this scene playing out.
 * `if a random number between 1 and 100 < 15` | another way to do random chance, this one is 14%
 * `if "More Anal" is listed in feats of player and a random chance of 3 in 5 succeeds` | there is a 60% chance of this scene playing out, but only if the player has More Anal.
-* `if Cunt Count of player is 0 or a random chance of 1 in 3 succeeds` | This will occur if the player has no cunt, otherwise it'll occur a third of the time.
+* `if Cunt Count of Player is 0 or a random chance of 1 in 3 succeeds` | This will occur if the player has no cunt, otherwise it'll occur a third of the time.
-* `if a random chance of 1 in 2 succeeds or ( Cock Count of player > 0 and a random chance of 1 in 3 succeeds )` | this will occur one half of the time, with males/herms getting an additional 33% chance on top of that.
+* `if a random chance of 1 in 2 succeeds or ( Cock Count of Player > 0 and a random chance of 1 in 3 succeeds )` | this will occur one half of the time, with males/herms getting an additional 33% chance on top of that.
-* `if libido of player > a random number between 1 and 100` | random libido check (yes = gave in, no = resisted)
+* `if Libido of Player > a random number between 1 and 100` | random libido check (yes = gave in, no = resisted)
-* `if libido of player > a random number between 25 and 125` | random libido check w/a libido of 25 or less guaranteed to win (not give in) and random roll of 101-125 also always winning (yes = gave in, no = resisted)
+* `if Libido of Player > a random number between 25 and 125` | random libido check w/a libido of 25 or less guaranteed to win (not give in) and random roll of 101-125 also always winning (yes = gave in, no = resisted)
- * `if ( 100 + humanity of player - libido of player ) > a random number between 1 and 150` | a random check pitting the player's humanity and libido against one another (yes = resisted, no=gave in)
+ * `if ( 100 + humanity of player - Libido of Player ) > a random number between 1 and 150` | a random check pitting the player's humanity and libido against one another (yes = resisted, no=gave in)
-* `if a random number between 0 and humanity of player > a random number between 0 and libido of player` | another check pitting the player's humanity and libido against one another (yes=resisted, no=gave in)
+* `if a random number between 0 and humanity of player > a random number between 0 and Libido of Player` | another check pitting the player's humanity and libido against one another (yes=resisted, no=gave in)

 ### Events and situations
 * An event is framed within a "situation".
 A situation has four main properties: